MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- This includes changing game modes.
 * Reloading the world (quitting and loading the same world again) always puts the run into the glitched category.
+	- If proven that reloading the world does not affect the run, the run may be kept glitchless.
+* You may freeze/suspend the game, however this must be done before any input
+	- If time starts due to natural causes (flowing water, etc.) and the game is suspended/frozen after that happens, the run will be punished with either:
+	A small time punishment that matches the time it took to freeze the game (usually +1 second), or a rejection if it affected the run in a major way.
 * While we do promote ingenuity and creativity from runners, do not attempt to be cheeky in regards to the rules.
 Exploiting loopholes in the rules that were clearly not intended to be exploited may result in your run being rejected.